Melissa Norberg

 Dr Melissa Norberg

 Hi!
 I'm Melissa, the Director of the Behavioural Science Laboratory (BSL).
-I am also the Director for the Centre for Emotional Health (CEH) and National President for the Australian Association for Cognitive Behaviour Therapy (AACBT).
+I am also past Director and Deputy Director for the Centre for Emotional Health (CEH; 2015-2022), past National President for the Australian Association for Cognitive Behaviour Therapy (AACBT; 2019-2023), and past Acting Director of the Clinical Psychology program at Maquarie University (2024).

 My research involves studying factors and processes that contribute to the aetiology and maintenance of anxiety, obsessive-compulsive, and addictive disorders.
 I am an internationally recognised expert for hoarding disorder, which is currently conceptualised as an obsessive-compulsive and related disorder.
 My lab has been studying the causes, consequences, and treatments for hoarding disorder with the aim of improving the lives of people affected by this chronic and disabling condition.
 My interests have been shaped through my various educational experiences.
 To understand where I am at now, it might be helpful to understand my academic history.